Chicago State University logo

 About Chicago State University

-Chicago State University: Empowering urban futures since 1867 with a legacy of academic innovation.
+Chicago State University: A historic urban beacon of opportunity and academic innovation.

 Key Highlights

-• Established in 1867 as Cook County Normal School, making it the first teacher training school in Cook County.
+• Founded in 1867 as Cook County Normal School, the first teacher training school in Cook County.

-• Home to the Gwendolyn Brooks Center for Black Literature and Creative Writing, offering the nation's only MFA in African American literature.
+• Home to the Gwendolyn Brooks Center for Black Literature and Creative Writing, offering the nation's only MFA degree focused on African American literature.

-• Launched a College of Pharmacy in 2007 and its first doctoral program in Educational Leadership in 2003.
+• Features a College of Pharmacy and a doctoral program in Educational Leadership.

 Timeline